Pasta Drying Temperature: Why Slow and Low Is the Best Choice

 The Fabbri method

-At our pastificio, slow drying is not a trend, but a well-established technical tradition.
-We still use our historic Garbuio drying chamber from 1956, alongside modern chambers modified by Giovanni Fabbri, which follow the same principle: temperature below 38°C and drying times ranging from three to six days, depending on the format.
+In our pasta factory, slow drying is not a trend but a tradition consolidated over 5 generations.
+We still use our historic Garbuio drying cell from 1956, alongside modern chambers modified by Giovanni Fabbri that follow the same principle: temperatures below 38 °C and drying times ranging from 3 to 6 days (72 to 144 hours), depending on the pasta shape.

-This choice allows us to produce pasta with an elastic, porous texture, excellent cooking performance, and a flavor that truly reflects the raw ingredients.
+This choice allows us to produce pasta with an elastic, porous texture, excellent cooking resistance, and a flavor that truly reflects the grain.